pineapplefart/ssb_s5/Main Assesment/README.md

 - Embeds parameters into a protocol template
 - Generates one Opentrons execution script (Code B) per experiment, which are ready to run on the OT-2

+To load a JMP design add the pathway of the CSV file to the generator Code A: DESIGN_CSV = "<Insert Pathway Here>"

 ### 3. Experiment Execution (Code B)

+This code is provided by the generator code A and is instantly ruannble on the OT-2 system.

 - Runs directly on the OT-2
 - Loads specified labware and instruments
 - Performs the parameterised pipetting workflow (aliquoting, dilution, mixing, etc.)
 - Executes steps exactly as defined by Code A
 - Produces assay-ready plates for analysis

+If specific labware and instruments are required, these can be changed in the generator code A to ensure they are maintained in all Code B outputs.

 ### 4. Data Analysis (Code C)